elijahxz/DataDoctors/README.md

 	2. Open install.sql and run it inside of MySql
 	3. In your terminal, run "python insert.py port username password datadoctors"

   		Note: The default xampp password is nothing, so pass in "".
 Your username is usually root.
-Your port number can be found on the xampp control panel \n ie: python insert.py 3308 root "" datadoctors
+Your port number can be found on the xampp control panel. ie: python insert.py 3308 root "" datadoctors

     After running these steps, datadoctors should be filled with tables and entries in the tables.